Mental Health Problems: What They Are And How To Manage Them

 Mental health is a growing concern all over the world.
 Now more than ever, are people developing mental health problems that are affecting their behaviour, relationships, lifestyle and even physical health.
 According to the Dubai Health Authority (DHA), 17.7% of the Arab world suffer from depression or anxiety.

-- 5 Complications of High Cholesterol
+- 5 Types of Common Headaches

 As it is a real concern in the UAE, multiple clinics, programs, and rehabilitation centres have been developed.
 The National Mental Illness awareness day in the UAE is officially marked on October the 10th.